 Morton’s Neuroma Revisited

 Thank you all so much for your comments and support.
-I have received a lot of feedback and fantastic questions about Morton’s neuromas (MN) and your problems with diagnosis and treatment of such.
-This area of the foot can indeed be terrifically confusing and difficult to diagnose.
+I have received a lot of feedback and fantastic questions about the Morton’s neuromas (MN) post and your problems with diagnosis and treatment of such.
+This area of the foot can indeed be terribly confounding and difficult to diagnose.
 I want to help you all as much as I can with this conundrum, and I would love to answer each and every one of you individually, but I just can’t and shouldn’t in this setting.

 If you have been labeled with the diagnosis of a Morton’s neuroma and various treatments are not working so well, maybe you don’t have a Morton’s neuroma.